Asian shares mixed after retreat on Wall Street - WTMJ

 Smaller company stocks also lost ground.
 The Russell 2000 index lost 0.8%, to 2,193.64.

-That the headline out of China rattled crypto investors suggests the market was already weak, said Willie Delwiche, investment strategist at All Star Charts.

-“If Bitcoin had been holding up better, a headline like that would be dismissed more readily, but it comes at a time when Bitcoin was already well off its highs,” he said.
-“It gave people who were looking for a reason to sell cover.”

-The Bitcoin skid comes after longtime Bitcoin advocate Tesla recently recently said it would no longer accept Bitcoin as payment for its cars, reversing its earlier position.
+Bitcoin’s gyrations followed the news that longtime Bitcoin advocate Tesla would no longer accept it as payment for its cars, reversing its earlier position.

-The selling was so intense that the web site of Coinbase, an online brokerage for digital currencies, was temporarily down in the morning.
-Coinbase’s stock dropped 5.9%, ending about 34% below the peak it reached on April 16, just two days after its IPO.

-Investors continue to focus on whether rising inflation will be temporary or whether it will endure.
+Investors remain focused on whether rising inflation will be temporary or whether it will endure.
 Prices are rising for everything from gasoline to food as the economy recovers from its more than year-long malaise.

 The fear is that the Federal Reserve will have to dial back its extensive support if inflation persists.
 That includes record-low interest rates and the monthly purchase of $120 billion in bonds meant to goose the job market and economy.